WHERE TO GET BASEBALL CARDS NEAR ME

 Local card shows and conventions: Another great option is to check schedules for local or regional card shows that come through on a regular basis.
 These can vary in size but will often have dozens of vendors with tables full of cards for sale.
 It’s a great opportunity to dig through boxes and meet people and work out trades.
 Schedules can sometimes be found through card shop websites.
 Larger annual conventions are also a blast to attend for the event atmosphere.

-Read also: TOP BASEBALL CARDS FROM THE 90s
+Read also: HIGHEST PAID BASEBALL CARDS 1985

 Flea markets and toy shows: Flea markets and toy/comic book conventions can have dealers selling older cards mixed in with other collectibles.
 The selection won’t be as large as the stores and shows focused mainly on cards, but you may find some interesting vintage gems.
 Again, internet search or local listings will help scout these out.